FusionCache/docs/docs/design.md

 ### Poll
 Repeatedly checks for queries to pop.
-The period is 5 seconds.
+The period is 1 second.

-- When a query is popped, the polling period is extended by another 5 seconds
+- When a query is popped, the polling period is extended by another 1 second
 - If no queries are received during the polling period, enter the Wait state

 During the polling period one logical core is maxed.

 ### Wait
 Wait until being notified that a query is in the queue.

 Core usage reduces to near zero whilst waiting.